Chapter 5 Bayesian hierarchical models

 and the by-subject slopes with c_cloze:factor(subj)

-.
 It’s very important to specify that subject

-should be treated as a factor and not as a number; we don’t assume that subject number 3 will show 3 times more positive (or negative) average signal than subject number 1!
+should be treated as a factor and not as a numerical variable; we don’t assume that subject number 3 will show 3 times more positive (or negative) average signal than subject number 1!
 The model fits 37 independent intercepts and 37 independent slopes.
 By setting a prior to class = b

 and omitting coef